oliver-ando/stack-grouping/README.md

 ### Level 1: Atomic Units (Deterministic)
 **No API calls required** - Uses deterministic rules in priority order:

+1. **Same Thread (Highest Priority)**:
-1. **Same Thread**: Messages in the same thread are always grouped together, even if interrupted by other conversations
+   - Messages in the same thread are **always** grouped together
+   - No time limit - threads can span hours or days
+   - Handles interruptions: If a thread is interrupted by other messages, subsequent thread messages are merged back into the original unit
+   - Checks both the last message AND any message in the current unit
+   - Checks recently completed units (last 5) to merge thread messages back

 2. **Temporal Proximity**:
    - Same author + same conversation + <2 minutes
    - Same conversation + <1 minute

 3. **Continuation Signals**: Short acknowledgments (<3 minutes apart)

 4. **Reply-like Messages**: Detects replies using multiple heuristics:
    - Exact reply patterns ("yeah", "yes", "exactly", etc.)
    - Messages starting with reply words ("yeah - i think...")